Jose-MPM/Notes/Courses/English V/English Topics.md

             * Forms:
                 - Positive
                     * Subject + verb(present simple)
+                        - In this moment I study English.
                 - Negative
                     * Subject + do/does + not + verb
-                        They don't play
+                        - They don't play
-                        It doesn't play
+                        - It doesn't play

                 - Question
                     * Do,does + subject + verb?
-                        Does she play?
+                        - Does she play?
-                        Do they study?
+                        - Do they study?

             * Is normaly used to talk about: Thoughts, feelings and states.
                 - She doesnt seem very happy at the moment.
+                - I love stay with mi family and work on my.

             * To say that something is true or untrue in general:
-                - The earth turns  360° every day
+                - The earth turns  360° every day.
+                - The moon doesn't rise in the daytime.

             * A permanent situation:
                 - Im a doctor, I treat people.
                 - They always go to school by car.
+                - Im a student but in the future I will be a Programmer.

+                > <HI>

             * In storytelling and commentaries the PS is used to describe the main events.